wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 26 But , lo ! the governor , even Caleb the shittamite , refused his aid , for he was afraid of the wrath of the king of Britain.*

+* See the letter of Sec.
+Monroe , and Strong's answer.

 27 (Now Caleb , in the hebrew tongue , signifieth a dog ; but , verily , this dog was faithless.)

-28 Moreover , it came to pass , about the same time , that the strong hold oiFort Boyer , being at a place called Mobile-point , was attacked by the strong ships of Britain.
+28 Moreover , it came to pass , about the same time , that the strong hold of Fort Boyer , being at a place called Mobile-point , was attacked by the strong ships of Britain.

 29 Now Mobile had lately been the head quarters and the resting-place of the army of Jackson the brave ;

-* See the letter of Sec.
-Monroe , and Strong's answer.

 [262]